Privacy Policy

 -

-We only collect sensitive information (such as health and disability data) with consent or as authorised by law.
+We collect sensitive information only with consent, or where authorised or required by law.

 -